akilm/MYTH-RV32I-core-akilm/Codes/README.md

 `$cd riscv_workshop_collaterals`
 <br/>

-3. For installation of the complete toolchain, run the "run.sh" shell script.
+3. For installation of the complete toolchain,make the shell file executable by using chmos and then  run the "run.sh" shell script.
 For this, type the following command:<br/>
+`$ chmod +x run.sh`<br/>
 `$./run.sh`
 <br/>
 <insert image>